 2.)
 Hikaru no go

 The manga contains furigana and is relatively easy to understand.
 If you’re comfortable with Yotsuba you should give Hikaru a try.
 I found it the most approachable Jump Manga so far and story-wise it’s above everything I have read from Jump.
-Exept GTO, of course.
+Except for GTO, of course.

 I discovered this one over at chringle and just thought I would give it a try.
 A boy from a gangster family is supposed to date a girl from a Yakuza family so that there will remain peace between the two families.
 Reads as ridiculous as it sounds.
 I read the first volume some time ago and even started with the Anime which recently began airing but suddenly lost interest while waiting for the next episode to arrive.
 Should really pick this one up again.
-It was actually the Yakuza element which got me interested in the title in the first place, unfortunately it’s only a minor element, at least in the first chapters.
+It was actually the Yakuza element that got me interested in the title in the first place, unfortunately, it’s only a minor element, at least in the first chapters.

 It’s a Jump manga, so it contains furigana but (like I wrote above) this is one of the more difficult ones and the partway yakuza setting doesn’t make it any more simple.
 But if you have a knack for these very Japanese love stories where the two lovers overthink everything and make a huge deal out of it, this is right up your alley.

-It doesn’t contain furigana but is one the easy side.
+It doesn’t contain furigana but is on the easy side.
 This one would actually one to recommend if you want to get rid of furigana and try yourself with an all Kanji manga for the first time.
 I’m currently reading the third volume.
-It’s the perfect stuff when you don’t want anything too difficult or complex in story.
-Just a very straight forward manga with the right amount of ecchi.
+It’s the perfect stuff when you don’t want anything too difficult or complex in the story.
+Just a very straightforward manga with the right amount of ecchi.

 I’m probably done now with my easy to read manga recommendations.
-From now on I’ll have posts about Japanese manga again but probably not in the same manner.
+From now on I’ll have articles about Japanese manga again but probably not in the same manner.